janis-jenny/Youtube-clone-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Apple-Page
+# Youtube Clone Page

-> This is a project for cloning an archived Apple page as a learning guide .
+> This is our first project for cloning an archived Youtube page as a learning guide .

 ![screenshot](./image/Screenshot.png)